• Skip to primary navigation

 What To Look for in a Budget Smartwatch?

 Not all smartwatches are made alike.
-And, of course, cheaper ones will often have less sophisticated functions than expensive ones.
+And, of course, cheaper ones will often have less sophisticated functions than the expensive ones.
 This isn’t always the case, though.
-And you might not even need those fancy functions.
+And trust me, you might not always need those fancy functions even.

 You might just need a cheap smartwatch that can call and text using voice commands.
-Or maybe GPS is the most important quality.
-Here are the key things to look for in a budget smartwatch.
+In this regard I would say GPS feature is the most important quality to look for in a smart watch.
+Here are the key things to look for in a budget-friendly smartwatch.

 Key Features: Compatibility, Battery Life, and Fitness Tracking

-Compatability is paramount.
-It doesn’t matter if you find yourself the best cheap smartwatch for Android phones if you have an Apple iPhone.
+Compatibility is paramount.
+It’s downright ignorant to look for the best yet cheap smartwatch for Android phones while you have an iPhone.
 Another component of compatibility is your lifestyle.
-Don’t buy a low water-resistance watch if you work on boats.
-More on that in a second!
+Don’t buy a low water-resistance watch if you work on in damp conditions.

-Some smartwatches have more battery than others.
-This isn’t as important if you plan on always being near a charger.
-However, if you’re often out and about, perhaps out in nature throughout the day, you want a long battery life.
+Some smartwatches have more battery time than others.
+This isn’t as important if you plan on always being around a charger.
+However, if you’re often out and about, like in nature throughout the day, you most definitely do need a long battery life.

 Finally, if you’re wearing the watch for fitness, make sure it has all the features you need.
-Most smartwatches have steps and heart rate monitors, but perhaps you play a specific sport.
-This may require more specific offerings, like speed or consistency trackers.
+Most smartwatches have steps and heart rate monitors, but if you play a specific sport, this may require more specific offerings.
+Features like speed or consistency trackers may be your top requirements to see in a smart watch.
 Maybe you have a particular gym goal, like improving squats.
 You want your smartwatch to have these options or the support necessary to add them.

 Other Considerations: Water Resistance, GPS, and App Support